KevJohBer/The-Coffee-Spot/README.md

 ### Code Used

-The Product and Order models were inspired by the CI Boutique Ado project
+The Product and Order models were inspired by the CI Boutique Ado tutorial

 The subscriptions were made with help of this [tutorial](https://www.youtube.com/watch?v=Bq5lR5WQNOw)

 Having profile models with default information was also inspired by the CI Boutique Ado project

+The code for making search queries was taken from CI Boutique Ado tutorial

 ### Media